Time: 7-8 HOURS with Tour

-Shortly after the Kalawao County sign, you will end up in this field.
-Off to the right are some bleachers where you will meet up with your tour guide and the mule riders.
+Shortly after the sign indicated you've entered Kalawao County, you will end up in this field.
+Off to the right are some bleachers where you will meet up with your tour guide, other hikers, and the mule riders.
 Well, more likely the mule riders will meet up with you.
 It was about 40 minutes before they showed.
 Even hiking down at a slow pace and taking pictures, you will probably get here first.
 Going back up on the other hand... well let's just say I'd expect to be avoiding some fresh land mines if you know what I mean.

-Of course as you wait, there's no reason you can't take some more photos.
+Of course as you wait, there's no reason you can't snag some more photos.

 About damn time!

 I still prefer hiking, but these guys were rather cute.
 From here, you will board a bus and begin your tour of Kalaupapa.
 I decided not to include any photos of Kalaupapa, it is something you simply have to experience yourself.
 People say this place has a mystical aura about it.
 I think if you venture here, you will know what they mean.

 I will include this shot, the most scenic part of this adventure.
 This picture is taken on the northern end of the peninsula, a place you will visit during your tour.
 These are some of the largest sea cliffs in the world.
 Pretty incredible for a little, relatively unknown place like Moloka'i.

 What an adventure it had been.
 I'd hiked 3 miles, seen some views of the world's largest sea cliffs, and experienced the magic and history of Kalaupapa.
 Now for the hike back up that mountain...